buttacwup/everything-butta/outfit-creator.md

 In the example below I have 4 pieces of an outfit.
 A top, shorts, shoes and a skin.
 I have these divided into three layers.

-Layer 1 is fully dressed.
+**Layer 1** is fully dressed.
 This should be made up of all of the items from Wardrobe that you want to wear as part of the outfit.

-Layer 2 is No Top.
-In this layer I add all of the items
+**Layer 2** is No Top.
+In this layer I add all of the items from layer one minus the top I want to have removed.

+**Layer 3** is Not Bottoms.
+In this layer I add all of the items from layer 2 minus the shorts I want to have removed.

+The names you use for each layer are customizable.
+You can choose anything that makes sense to you and matches the outfits use case.

 ![[Pasted image 20240511120648.png]]